bkader/Skada-WoTLK/README.md

-set:GetAbsorbHeal() -- returns the amount of heals and absorbs combined. set:GetAHPS() -- returns the amount of heals and absorbs combined per second. set:GetAbsorbHealSpells(tbl) -- returns the table of heal spells and absorbs spells combined.
+set:GetAbsorbHeal() -- returns the amount of heals and absorbs combined. set:GetAHPS() -- returns the amount of heals and absorbs combined per second.

 --
 -- below are functions available only if certain modules are enabled.
 --

--- requires either Buffs or Debuffs modules. set:GetAuraPlayers(spellid) -- returns the list of players that had the aura.

 -- requires Enemies modules
 set:GetEnemyDamage() -- returns the damage done by enemeies.